wildducktheories/jsh/README.md

 * mnt/jsh/resolved-packages/{package}/doc/html/{module}.html - the (generated) HTML markup for a module document
 * mnt/jsh/doc/html/{package} - a link to the generated HTML documentation for a package

-REPOSITORY
+DISTRIBUTION
 ==========
-A repository is a collection of packages.
-A repository is typically implemented as a git superproject with each package being implemented a git submodule. git facilities are used to manage the freshness of packages with respect to an upstream repository.
+A distribution is a collection of packages.

-A runtime tree will typically contain several repositories some of which may contain packages with identical names.
-In this case, the package implementation that occurs in the repo whose name is first in the lexical order of all repositories found in mnt/jsh/repo is the one that wins.
+A runtime tree will typically contain several distributions some of which may contain packages with identical names.
+In this case, the package implementation that occurs in the distribution whose name is first in the lexical order of all distributions found in mnt/jsh/dist is the one that wins.

+Distributions are managed by a manager who is responsible for determining the composition and versions of each package in the distrbution.

+A distribution is typically implemented as a git superproject with each package being implemented a git submodule. git facilities are used to manage the freshness of packages with respect to an upstream repository.

 PACKAGE
 =======